Blink Charging Acquires Blue Corner, Expanding European EV Charging Footprint

-Miami Beach, FL , May 11, 2021 (GLOBE NEWSWIRE) -- Blink Charging Co. ( BLNK, BLNKW) (Blink or the Company), a leading owner, operator, and provider of electric vehicle (EV) charging equipment and services, today announced that it acquired the European EV charging operator Blue Corner N.V., based in Antwerp, Belgium, and its portfolio of 7,071 charging ports and a robust European charging network.
+MIAMI BEACH, Fla., May 11, 2021 /PRNewswire/ -- Blink Charging Co.
+(Nasdaq: BLNK, BLNKW) ("Blink" or the "Company"), a leading owner, operator, and provider of electric vehicle (EV) charging equipment and services, today announced that it acquired the European EV charging operator Blue Corner N.V., based in Antwerp, Belgium, and its portfolio of 7,071 charging ports and a robust European charging network.
 The acquisition was made with a combination of cash and stock for 20 million (or approximately $24 million) and gives Blink complete operational control of Blue Corner and its EV charging assets.
-The acquisition is part of Blinks broader strategic international expansion plans and provides the Company a significant infrastructure footprint in the region.
+The acquisition is part of Blink's broader strategic international expansion plans and provides the Company a significant infrastructure footprint in the region.
 Blue Corner chargers are located across Belgium, Luxembourg, the Netherlands, and France.

 Blink's European expansion allows the Company to capitalize on the robust European EV industry immediately.
 "EVs enjoy a much higher market share in Europe.
 This brings increased utilization for EV charging stations.
 In addition, the historically higher price of fuel makes driving an EV a stronger value proposition for drivers," stated Blink Founder and Chief Executive Officer Michael D. Farkas.